panchomb/ie-exercise-3/modules/authorization/policy-assignment/subscription/README.md

 | [`subscriptionId`](#parameter-subscriptionid) | string | The Target Scope for the Policy.
 The subscription ID of the subscription for the policy assignment.
 If not provided, will use the current scope for deployment. |
 | [`userAssignedIdentityId`](#parameter-userassignedidentityid) | string | The Resource ID for the user assigned identity to assign to the policy assignment. |

-### Parameter: `name`

-Specifies the name of the policy assignment.
-Maximum length is 64 characters for subscription scope.

-- Required: Yes
-- Type: string

-### Parameter: `policyDefinitionId`

-Specifies the ID of the policy definition or policy set definition being assigned.

-- Required: Yes
-- Type: string

 ### Parameter: `description`

 This message will be part of response in case of policy violation.
 - Required: No
 - Type: string
 - Default: `''`